-Press Utility > Interface > GPIB, and then use the numeric keypad to set the GPIB address to any value ranging from 0 to 30.
+When the Shift key is illuminated, press Pulse/Utility $\rightarrow$ Interface $\rightarrow$ GPIB, and then use the numeric keypad to set the GPIB address to any value ranging from 0 to 30.
 The default is "2".
 The selected address is stored in the non-volatile memory.